-- any tax (which was excess paid); - interest paid on such tax; or - any other amount paid (which was not required to be paid); - tax paid on zero rated supply of goods or services or both i.e. against exports and supplies to SEZ - tax paid on inputs or input services "used" in the zero rated supply of goods and/or services including exports and supplies to SEZ; - tax on the supply of goods regarded as deemed exports; - unutilized input tax credit at the end of tax period in cases of: - o exports, other than when - goods are subjected to export duty. - the supplier avails drawback of central tax or claims refund of integrated tax paid on such supplies. - o input tax rate being higher than output tax rate, other than NIL rated or fully exempted. - Supply which is not provided, either wholly or partially and for which invoice has not been issued or refund voucher has been issued. - CGST and SGST paid for transaction HELD to be Inter-state transaction or IGST paid for transaction HELD to be Intra state transaction

-Refund to Casual Taxable Person/ Non Resident Taxable Person (subject to furnishing all returns for the period of currency of registration)
+- any tax (which was excess paid); - interest paid on such tax; or - any other amount paid (which was not required to be paid); - tax paid on zero rated supply of goods or services or both i.e. against exports and supplies to SEZ - tax paid on inputs or input services "used" in the zero rated supply of goods and/or services including exports and supplies to SEZ; - tax on the supply of goods regarded as deemed exports; - unutilized input tax credit at the end of tax period in cases of: - exports, other than when - goods are subjected to export duty. - the supplier avails drawback of central tax or claims refund of integrated tax paid on such supplies. - o input tax rate being higher than output tax rate, other than NIL rated or fully exempted. - Supply which is not provided, either wholly or partially and for which invoice has not been issued or refund voucher has been issued. - any other amount paid on intra-State supply which is subsequently held to be inter-State supply and vice versa - Refund to Casual Taxable Person/ Non Resident Taxable Person (subject to furnishing all returns for the period of continuity of registration)